hoangduytran/blender-manual/manual/editors/video_sequencer/sequencer/sidebar/strip.rst

    This can be hidden by disabling the :ref:`F-Curves <bpy.types.SequencerTimelineOverlay.show_fcurves>`.
    The value is also reflected in the waveform.

+.. _bpy.types.Sound.use_mono:

+Mono
+   Mixdown all audio channels into a single channel.

 .. figure:: /images/vse_setup_project_striptypes_sound-pan.png
    :align: right
    :width: 220px